metrorailings/OwlBlog/content/posts/week-17-insights.md

 Travis Kelce's ability to improvise is pretty damn phenomenal and a godsend for an offense partly predicated on Mahomes' ability to scramble.

 The interior of Cincinnati's defensive line needs to be questioned.
 They haven't held up all too well against the run or incredibly obvious short yardage situations.

+Bengals are rolling into single-high safety looks way too much for their own good.